EdwinC1339/EdwinC1339/README.md

 - 👋 Hi, I’m @EdwinC1339
 - 👀 I’m interested in mathematical modeling, deep learning, and functional programming.
-- 🌱 I’m currently learning Racket
+- 🌱 I’m currently learning how to automate testing and deployment using GitHub!

 <!---
 EdwinC1339/EdwinC1339 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.